-“The circle” our expedition leader was referring to is that magical ring drawn on atlases and nautical charts of Antarctica and our vessel, the M.V.
-Ocean Diamond was drawing near.
-“There may be a slight bump”, he warned and “and of course an Emperor Penguin holding a flag, standing sentinel on an ice flow”.
+“The circle” our expedition leader was referring to is that magical ring drawn on atlases and nautical charts of Antarctica, and our vessel, Ocean Diamond, was drawing near.
+“There may be a slight bump”, Woody warned and “and of course an Emperor penguin holding a flag, standing sentinel on an ice flow”.

 Several circles define Antarctica.
-60°S is the geopolitical boundary.
-The Antarctic Convergence, the meeting of Antarctica and Subantarctic waters, which winds roughly between 50° and 60°S around the globe is the “biological” border.
+The latitude 60°S is the geopolitical boundary.
+The Antarctic Convergence, the meeting of Antarctica and sub-Antarctic waters, which flows roughly between 50° and 60°S around the globe is the “biological” border."
 And finally, at 66°33’46.1” S the Antarctic Circle has its own special significance.

 This line is the northern limit at which the summer sun remains above the horizon constantly for 24 hours or in the winter, below.
 On December 21st, the Antarctic Circle has 24 hours of sunlight and on June 21st, 24 hours of darkness.
 It is the frontier of deep Antarctica.